Send the link below via email or IMCopy

 21st C America (Credit crisis and ongoing structural change)

-Contemporary pattern of development in Canada
+Pattern of development emerging in Canada?

 The Community Land Trust

-separates land price from house price
+separates land price from building price

 Case 1: US Community Land Trust (1967)